 There’s something to be said for teaching.
 The skills you pick up from lion-taming -- I mean, educating children -- in the classroom are those that can set you up for a lifetime of success.
-Which is ideal if you fancy swapping the dull and drizzly landscapes of Blighty for warmer, brighter shores.
+This is ideal if you fancy swapping the dull and drizzly landscapes of Blighty for warmer, brighter shores.

-Attitudes in Britain towards spending longer periods abroad have changed dramatically in the last decade.
+Attitudes in Britain towards spending extended periods abroad have changed dramatically in the last decade.
 What was once the preserve of the “gap-yah” student has become a real possibility for even broader segments of society.
 The chance to live, work and travel abroad is now a compelling reason for more and more of us to call time on our steady teaching careers and venture out into the unknown.

-1. Teach in an International School
+1. Teach in an International School Abroad

-The most obvious alternative to teaching in a British school is, er, teaching in an international school.
+The most obvious alternative to teaching in a British school is, er, teaching abroad in an international school.

 First off, the similarities are pretty comforting.
 Most, if not all, are what we would consider private schools.
 They serve a varied range of international families, many involved in foreign service or just other expats seeking an English-language education for their children, based on the British or American curriculum.
-Because of this, if you’re well-versed in the British curriculum in any subject, you’ve got a great chance of being a successful applicant.
+Due to this, if you’re well-versed in the British curriculum in any subject, you’ve got a great chance of being a successful applicant.
 What’s more, if you have experience teaching the International Baccalaureate, which is often taught in lieu of A-Levels, then even better.
-Additionally, as classes are delivered in English, you’re not required to have further qualifications; your QTS from the UK will suffice.
+Additionally, as classes are taught in English, you’re not required to have further qualifications; your QTS from the UK will suffice.

 What’s more, salaries for teachers across the globe vary, but can often be equal to if not better to those in the UK, with some even tax-free, particularly in schools in the Middle East.
-Tasty benefit packages, including accommodation, health, and flight allowances are often included, too.
+Tasty benefit packages, including accommodation, health, and flight allowances, are often included, too.

 How to apply: Various companies specialize in recruiting British teachers to fill teaching positions in these types of schools.
 The Go Overseas Teaching Job Board is a great place to start your search.
 International Schools Review has a list of user-generated school reviews to help you make an informed decision before you apply and also run recruitment fairs in different countries around the world each year.